santosh898/thelightproject/README.md

 ## Before Running the Code

+Import `smart_light_controller.json` in thingsboard dashbaords section.

+Create a device and edit the `entity alias` to connect to the device.
+You can edit the alias in the imported `Smart Light Controller` dashboard's edit mode.

 Edit env.json with appropriate values for your dev setup

 ### TODO: Build a way to change these values via GUI